waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Warp Reuse:** To reuse an instant warp you just came through, you must step off the warp tile and then back on to trigger it.

 # II.
 Process & Strategy Insights
-- **Immediate Maintenance is Paramount:** My `find_path` tool was repeatedly failing.
-This was a critical process failure.
-I have now corrected the tool's logic.
-Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
+- **Immediate Maintenance is Paramount:** Deferring tool/agent/notepad maintenance is a critical process failure.
+It MUST be performed as the highest priority upon identifying an issue.
+I have repeatedly made this mistake and must be vigilant in correcting it.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.
 - **Mandatory Agent Usage:** I must always defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.